 Vinicius is a Brazilian Scholarship Recipient at Tufts University double majoring in International Relations and Economics.
 He has carried out research in Morocco and at the Harvard Kennedy School and has had internship experiences at Anheuser-Busch Inbev and Citibank.
 Vinicius participates in the Tufts Debate Society and organizes conferences such as the Brazil Conference at Harvard and MIT.

 Monica is a consultant who specializes in negotiation, coalition management, and systemic multi-constituency exercises.
-She is also the Program Director at the Harvard Kennedy School Negotiation Project (KSNP).
-Monica is also an Adjunct Lecturer in the Management Division at Babson College and teaches negotiation in the MBA program.
+She is also the Director at the Negotiation and Conflict Resolution Collaboratory at Harvard Kennedy School and an Adjunct Lecturer in the Management Division at Babson College where she teaches negotiation in the MBA program.